Astrophysics (Index) | About |

 An astronomical body's Hill radius is a calculated radius of the surrounding spherical region (Hill sphere aka Roche sphere) within which smaller bodies would tend to orbit the body despite the gravity of some third body that the two are orbiting together.
 Beyond the Hill radius, the small body may be drawn out of its orbit.
 For example, the Moon is within Earth's Hill radius and its orbit is stable over billions of years.
-If it weren't within this radius, perturbations of its orbit caused by the Sun would eventually free it from orbiting Earth and it would independently orbit the Sun.
+If it weren't within this radius, perturbations of its orbit caused by the Sun could eventually free it from orbiting Earth and it would independently orbit the Sun.
 A body's Hill sphere necessarily lies between the L1 and L2 Lagrangian points of the body and its host (Earth and Sun in this example).
 The formula for the Hill radius for a body orbiting another is:

 r ≈ a(1-e)(m/3M)1/3